 The number of hours you claim for CPD activities should be reasonable.
-If the OBA considers that the time claimed for an activity is exaggerated or unreasonable, this will be challenged.
-An example of this might be hours claimed for travelling to a course, or excessive hours claimed for reading a brief article.
+The OBA may ask for evidence of the length of the activity if the hours claimed for an activity appears to be exaggerated or unreasonable, such as excessive hours claimed for reading a brief article.
+It is not acceptable to include travel time to and from a course in CPD hours claimed.